allan-almeida1/prediction/README.md

 - **prediction.py**: This node is used to detect a path from a camera image.
 It subscribes to the topic defined by param `/prediction_node/topic_name` and runs semantic segmentation on the image using an adapted version of the ERFNet model.
 The node then publishes the binary image to the topic `/image_raw_bin`.

 - **processing**: This node is used to process the binary image published by the `prediction` node.
-It subscribes to the topic `/image_raw_bin` and runs processing steps like normalization, clustering and polynomial fitting on the image.
+It subscribes to the topic `/image_raw_bin` and runs processing steps like normalization polynomial fitting on the image using RANSAC algorithm.

 ## Launch Files